neubig/minnn-assignment/structure.md

 ## Backpropable functions

 - The remaining `Op*` are all sub-classes of `Op` and denotes a specific function.
 We provide some operations and ask you to implement some of them.
 - Take `OpDropout` as an example, here we implement the inverted dropout, which scales values by `1/(1-drop)` in forward.
 In `forward`, (if training), we obtain a `mask` using `xp.random` and multiply the input by this.
 All the intermediate values (including input and output) are stored using `store_ctx`.
-In `backward`, we obtain the graident of the output `Tensor` by retriving previous stored values.
-Then the calcualted gradients are assigned to the input `Tensor` by accumulate_grad.
+In `backward`, we obtain the gradient of the output `Tensor` by retrieving previous stored values.
+Then the calculated gradients are assigned to the input `Tensor` by accumulate_grad.
 - Finally, there are some shortcut functions to make it more convenient.